Lameck-22/From-messy-data-to-Insightfull-analysis-using-powerBi/README.md

 My goal was to make sure the cleaned data is consistent, reliable, and ready for modeling.
 I did not remove data blindly.
 I made reasonable cleaning decisions.

+### Part 2: Data Modeling
+After cleaning the dataset, I created a proper model from the flat table.
+The dataset should not remain as one flat table.
+I was expected to normalize it into meaningful tables where necessary.
+I was required to think carefully about which columns belong together.
+For example, you may need to think about tables such as:

+1. Student-related table
+2. Teacher-related table
+3. School-related table
+4. Subject-related table
+5. Location-related table
+6. Performance or assessment table
+7. Payment or revenue-related table

+Also thought about location hierarchy.
+For example:
+Country → Region → County → Sub-county
+The location table should be reusable where possible.
+For example, both students and teachers may belong to locations, so I was avoid unnecessary duplication if a shared location structure makes sense.
+My model should support analysis clearly and efficiently.

+In this case I used a star schema but also you can use snowflake schema.